tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 First, let's clarify a few terms:

 * [Swagger](https://swagger.io/) was the original name of the spec, but the spec was later changed to [OpenAPI](https://github.com/OAI/OpenAPI-Specification/) to reinforce the open, non-proprietary nature of the standard.
-People sometimes refer to both names interchangeably (esp. on older web pages), but "OpenAPI" is how the spec should be referred to.
+People sometimes refer to both names interchangeably (especially on older web pages), but "OpenAPI" is how the spec should be referred to.
+For more details, see [What Is the Difference Between Swagger and OpenAPI?](https://swagger.io/difference-between-swagger-and-openapi/).
 * The OpenAPI spec is driven by the [OpenAPI initiative](https://www.openapis.org/), backed by the Linux Foundation and steered by [many companies and organizations](https://www.openapis.org/membership/members).
 The Swagger YAML file that you create to describe your API is called the "OpenAPI specification document."
 * Swagger refers to API tooling that around the OpenAPI spec.
 Some of these tools include [Swagger Editor](https://swagger.io/swagger-editor/), [Swagger UI](https://swagger.io/swagger-ui/), [Swagger Codegen](https://swagger.io/swagger-codegen/), [SwaggerHub](https://app.swaggerhub.com/home), and [others](https://swagger.io/tools/).
 These tools are managed by [Smartbear](https://smartbear.com/).
 * [SwaggerHub](https://app.swaggerhub.com/home) is the more fully featured, commercial version of the open-source Swagger UI.
 See [Swagger UI on Swagger.io](https://swagger.io/download-swagger-ui/) for a feature comparison.

-For more details, see [What Is the Difference Between Swagger and OpenAPI?](https://swagger.io/difference-between-swagger-and-openapi/) and the [API Glossary](api-glossary.html).
+For other terms, see the [API Glossary](api-glossary.html).

-This tutorial focuses on Swagger UI.
-For a deep dive into the OpenAPI spec, see my [OpenAPI tutorial here](pubapis_openapi_tutorial_overview.html).

 ## Swagger UI overview